 3. Four Seasons Resort Maui

-Truly one of the most luxurious and all-inclusive accommodations in all of Maui, the Four Seasons Resort in Wailea offers excellent services and opportunities.
-If you’re looking to go all out, this is the place to go, with the ability to make your wildest dreams come true with a tailor-made package!
+Truly one of the most luxurious and all-inclusive accommodations in all of Maui, the Four Seasons Resort offers top-notch services and opportunities.
+If you’re looking to go all out for your special occasion, this is the resort for you.

-The resort occupies 15 acres at the southern end of Maui’s Wailea beach, making 24/7 postcard-perfect views inescapable.
+The resort occupies 15 acres at the southern end of Wailea, making 24/7 postcard-perfect views inescapable.

 Although the marble bathrooms are themselves little nuggets of luxury, the iconic Four Seasons Bed is the star of the show, complete with temperature-regulation technology and a pillow menu.
 The rest of the in-room technology is just as impressive as it is at other Four Seasons properties.